 How to be ethical and raise money using Contributor Centred Storytelling

-This masterclass is for anyone who has been engaging with questions concerning the ethics of storytelling in our sector and who wants to deepen their knowledge and learn about practical steps they can take within their own organisations.
-The session will use original research, real life case studies, and story analysis to help you understand how to ethically enact power sharing and partnership when gathering stories, and what the short- and long-term impacts of our representations are.
+This workshop is for anyone who has been engaging with questions concerning the ethics of storytelling in our sector and who wants to deepen their knowledge as well as discover practical steps that they can take within their own organisation.
+The session will use original research, real life case studies, and story analysis to help you understand how to enact power sharing and partnership working when gathering stories and consider the short- and long-term impacts of our representations.

-The session will explore how a donor’s lived experiences mean that everyone reads stories individually, and how that drives their choices to support our causes (or not!).
+During the session, you will explore how a donor’s lived experiences mean that everyone reads stories individually and how that reading drives their choice to support our cause (or not).
 You will learn about Contributor Centred Storytelling, an approach that focuses on building partnerships between charity staff and the people they support, based on their professional experienced and lived experiences respectively.
 You will learn from both the pioneer of the approach and from the firsthand experience of an organisation trialling it, including the challenges, internal discussions, and practical steps involved.
 You will leave with a handout of suggested actions and next steps to take away and trial in your own organisation.

 Who is it for?